jamespopko/jamespopko/README.md

 -  Hi, I’m @jamespopko
 - I’m interested in programming deep learning solutions related to dcgans, written in python
 - I’m currently learning deep learning solutions related to dcgans, written in python
-- I’m looking to collaborate on deep learning solutions related to dcgans, written in python
+- I’m looking to collaborate on deep learning solutions related to dcgans, written in python,test
 - 📫 How to reach me,  synthys13@gmail.com

 <!---